trezzuri/erpnext-docs/docs/en/accounts/articles/customise-cash-flow-report.md

 As your chart of accounts begins to get more complex and reporting standards change and evolve, the default cash flow report might no longer suffice.
-This is because ERPNext might not be able to accurately guess the classification and purpose of all accounts in the charts of accounts.
+This is because SOMA might not be able to accurately guess the classification and purpose of all accounts in the charts of accounts.
 Another gripe you might have is the inability to adjust the report format to fit your needs.

-This will no longer be a problem because ERPNext now allows users to customise the cash flow report.
+This will no longer be a problem because SOMA now allows users to customise the cash flow report.

 ## Technical Overview